 Girijananda Chowdhury Institute of Pharmaceutical Science Azara, Guwahati, India

 Objective: To estimate the anti-microbial activity of hydro-alcoholic (methanol) and petroleum ether extract of Nyctanthes arbour-tristis (family-Nyctaginaceae) in conjugation with phytochemical screening.

 Conclusion: The present study concluded that the hydro-alcoholic and petroleum ether extract of the root of Nyctanthes arbour-tristis (night flowering jasmine) contains the highly presence of Phytochemical constituents.
 The hydro-alcoholic and petroleum ether extract of the plant was found to possess promising antimicrobial activity when compared with the standards.

-Keyword: Antimicrobial activity, Disc diffusion method, Phytochemicals, Zone of inhibition, Thunbergia coccinea
+Keywords: Nyctanthes arbour-tristis, Antimicrobial activity, Disc diffusion method, Zone of inhibition, Phytochemical analysis

 Collection of plant materials

-The plant material was collected from Meghalaya, North East India.
-The plant specimen was authenticated by Dr. N Devi, Professor and Head, Department of Botany, Gauhati University, Guwahati, Assam.
-The voucher specimen has been stored in the Herbarium of the Department of Botany, Gauhati University with Acc.
+The fresh Nyctanthes arbortristis (night flowering jasmine) was collected from Azara, Guwahati, Assam, India.
+The plant was authenticated by Dr. P. P. Baruah, professor and head, Department of Botany, Gauhati University, Guwahati, Assam, India.
+The specimen stored by the department of botany, Gauhati University with Acc.
 No.-18381 dated 23-11-2017 and the reference number is Herb./Bot./GU/2017/166.

 Chemicals and reagents

-Petroleum Ether, Methanol(CH3OH), Choloroform(CHCl3), dimethyl sulfoxide (DMSO), hydrochloric acid, Dragondorff reagent, Mayer’s reagent, Wagner’s reagent, Millon’s reagent, Ninhydrin reagent, sulfuric acid, lead acetate, Fehling solution A and B, 5% iodine, ferric chloride, sodium hydroxide, glacial acetic acid, picric acid, ethyl acetate, benzene, ammonia, nitric acid, potassium hydroxide, Beef extract, Peptone and agar.
-All the chemicals and solvents used were of standard analytical grades.
+Petroleum Ether, Methanol, Dragondorff reagent, Mayer’s reagent, Wagner’s reagent, Benedict’s reagent, sulphuric acid, lead acetate, Molisch’s reagent, Fehling solution A and B, sodium citrate, copper sulphate, ferric chloride, sodium hydroxide, glacial acetic acid, benzene, chloroform, ammonia, nitric acid, potassium nitrite, gelatine, Beef extract, Peptone, distilled water, agar etc.

 Preparation of the plant extract